ob1jakobi/term_prep_plus/README.md

 * `choices` - options for multiple-choice answers.
 There can be any number of choices, but preferably &le; 26 because each choice is prefixed with a letter;
 * `answer` - the correct choice from `choices`.
 This should be formatted exactly the same as the one in `choices`;
+* `explanation` - a more detailed explanation of the answer; used to provide additional insight.
 * `refs` - or list of references so the user can refer to those if they get it incorrect.
 ```json
 {